AleoNet/snarkVM/parameters/README.md

 The Groth16 proving key and verifying key for the InnerSNARK.

-### Outer SNARK

-The Groth16 proving key and verifying key for the OuterSNARK.

 ### Noop Program SNARK

-The GM17 proving key and verifying key for the Noop Program SNARK.
+The Marlin proving key and verifying key for the Noop Program SNARK.

 ### POSW SNARK